 - BSI MACE EW with cockpit multi-function display (MFD)

 - BSI Vipers simulated radio

 BSI’s full suite of tools enables a multi-mission virtual role playing in the air-to-air arena, to include tactical displays that are integrated with HOTAS controls and emulate real world tactical systems as well as a Helmet Mounted Cueing Systems for use in immersive VR/AR environments.
 MACE’s real-time physics engine accurately simulates full-spectrum scenario generation and control with the ability to integrate with live players via tactical datalinks and with other simulation or range systems via DIS, TENA, or HLA.

 - Can be configured to replicate the cockpit of any current 4.5-generation combat aircraft for customized training

-- Wheel into and out of a crate
+- Easy two-person lift into and out of a crate

 - Easy to move to alternative locations

 - Training scenarios can also be projected onto large screens in a domed configuration